magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 The allocator can work only with memory pages (each page is 4 KB in size).
 There is an array called `mem_map` that for each page in the system holds its status: whether it is allocated or free.
 Whenever we need to allocate a new page, we just loop through this array and return the first free page.
 This implementation is based on 2 assumptions:

 1. We know the total amount of memory in the system.
 It is `1 GB - 1 MB` (the last megabyte of memory is reserved for device registers.).
-This value is stored in the [HIGH_MEMORY](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/mm.h#L14) constant.
+This value is stored in the HIGH_MEMORY constant.
 1. First 4 MB of memory are reserved for the kernel image and init task stack.
-This value is stored in [LOW_MEMORY](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/mm.h#L13) constant.
+This value is stored in the LOW_MEMORY constant.
 All memory allocations start right after this point.

 > Note: even with QEMU our kernel must start from 0x80000 (512KB), the above assumptions are good as there's still plenty room in 512KB -- LOW_MEMORY for our tiny kernel.

-### The scheduler
+## The scheduler

 Finally, we are ready to look at the scheduler algorithm.
-I almost precisely copied this algorithm from the first release of the Linux kernel.
-You can find the original version [here](https://github.com/zavg/linux-0.01/blob/master/kernel/sched.c#L68).
+We almost precisely copied this algorithm from the first release of the Linux kernel.

 ```
 void _schedule(void)